bqworks/accordion-slider-lite/readme.txt

 * Swap image when the panel is opened
 * Breakpoints for changing the accordion slider's settings at different screen sizes
 * Action and filter hooks
-* Import and export accordion slider instances
+* Import and export accordion sliders

 These videos demonstrate the full capabilities of the plugin: